-Potential customers of the product "IDentity Applet v3.4/PACE-EAC1" are suggested to properly understand the specific purpose of certification reading this Certification Report together with the Security Target [ST].
+Potential customers of the product "IDentity Applet v3.4/QSCD" are suggested to properly understand the specific purpose of certification reading this Certification Report together with the Security Target [ST].

 The TOE must be used according to the Security Objectives for the operational environment specified in sect.
 4.2 of the Security Target [ST].
-It is assumed that, in the operational environment of the TOE, all the Assumptions and the Organizational Security Policies described, respectively, in sect.
-3.3 and 3.5 of the Security Target [ST] are respected, particularly those compatible with the Platform (see [ST] sect.
-2.5).
+It is assumed that, in the operational environment of the TOE, all the Organizational Security Policies and the Assumptions described, respectively, in sect.
+3.3 and 3.4 of the Security Target [ST] are respected, particularly those compatible with the Platform (see [ST] sect.
+2.4).